Posterior Inference for Sparse Hierarchical Non-stationary Models: Experiments

 \section{Experiments}

-We apply the sparse non-stationary hierarchical methodology to three simulated $1$-dimensional interpolation experiments and illustrate how to extend the method in a two-dimensional synthetic example.
+We apply the sparse non-stationary hierarchical methodology to three simulated 1-dimensional interpolation experiments and a two-dimensional synthetic example.
 First, the one-dimensional experiments study the effects of the discretisation and sample size on the efficiency of the algorithms presented in Section~\ref{Algorithms} under two extreme hyperpriors.
 In addition, the experiments show that our model can recover different signal types, while also providing information on the correlation structure.
-Second, a two-dimensional synthetic experiment is carried out to demonstrate how the model can be extended to higher dimensions utilising an AGP model.
-Finally, in Section \ref{Comparative_eval} we present a comparative evaluation on the performance of 2-level GP models against two other methods: a stationary Gaussian process model and a Bayesian treed Gaussian process (TGP) \citep{gramacy2007tgp} model, which is known to be effective in dealing with different types of non-stationarities.
+Second, a two-dimensional synthetic experiment demonstrates how the model can be extended to higher dimensions utilising an AGP model.
+Finally, in Section \ref{Comparative_eval}, we present a comparative evaluation on the performance of 2-level GP models against two other methods: a stationary GP model and a Bayesian treed GP \citep[TGP,][]{gramacy2007tgp} model, a popular approach for dealing with non-stationarity.